 Belgrade has developed a reputation as one of Europe's most exciting cities, and the de-facto hub of the Balkan region that's emerged as a tourism hot spot two decades after the end of the devastating war.
 While Belgrade, whose Serbian name Beograd happens to translate to "White City" (hola, Arequipa!), boasts a youthful excitement, as well as proximity to the Serbian wine country and other national treasures, it's far from beautiful.

-In fact, while you can see architectural influences that range from Austro-Hungarian, to Eastern Orthodox, to Ottoman as you walk the streets of Belgrade, it's the Soviet-looking apartments blocs and other structures that dominate the aesthetic of this city, and lead many to the conclusion that it simply isn't photogenic.Continue to 5 of 6 below.
+In fact, while you can see architectural influences that range from Austro-Hungarian, to Eastern Orthodox, to Ottoman as you walk the streets of Belgrade, it's the Soviet-looking apartments blocs and other structures that dominate the aesthetic of this city, and lead many to the conclusion that it simply isn't photogenic, and is potentially the ugliest place in the world.

 Houstonians rejoiced at the recent news that Houston is expected to overtake Chicago as America's third-largest city within the next several decades.
 Unfortunately, bigger is not always better, a fact that pertains not only to Houston's frequent status as America's fattest city but also to how ugly it is in spite of all the things to do there.